What you need to know about closing your Microsoft account

 By closing your Microsoft account, you'll no longer be able to manage your child's parental controls.
 You can choose either of these options:

 Allow your child to continue to use Xbox Live.
 Your child's account will have to be associated to another parent account and receive parental consent through that account to use the Xbox Live service.
-For more information, see Add a new member to your family on Xbox One.
+For more info, see Add a new member to your family on Xbox One.

 Before you close your account, cancel all subscriptions and use up any balance